Low back pain

-Low back pain (LBP) or lumbago is a common disorder involving the muscles, nerves, and bones of the back, in between the lower edge of the ribs and the lower fold of the buttocks.
+Low back pain or lumbago is a common disorder involving the muscles, nerves, and bones of the back, in between the lower edge of the ribs and the lower fold of the buttocks.
 Pain can vary from a dull constant ache to a sudden sharp feeling.
 Low back pain may be classified by duration as acute (pain lasting less than 6 weeks), sub-chronic (6 to 12 weeks), or chronic (more than 12 weeks).
 The condition may be further classified by the underlying cause as either mechanical, non-mechanical, or referred pain.
 The symptoms of low back pain usually improve within a few weeks from the time they start, with 40–90% of people recovered by six weeks.

-In most episodes of low back pain, a specific underlying cause is not identified or even looked for, with the pain believed to be due to mechanical problems such as muscle or joint strain.
+In most episodes of low back pain a specific underlying cause is not identified or even looked for, with the pain believed to be due to mechanical problems such as muscle or joint strain.
 If the pain does not go away with conservative treatment or if it is accompanied by "red flags" such as unexplained weight loss, fever, or significant problems with feeling or movement, further testing may be needed to look for a serious underlying problem.
-In most cases, imaging tools such as X-ray computed tomography are not useful and carry their own risks.
+In most cases, imaging tools such as X-ray computed tomography are not useful or recommended for low back pain that lasts less than 6 weeks (with no red flags) and carry their own risks.
 Despite this, the use of imaging in low back pain has increased.
 Some low back pain is caused by damaged intervertebral discs, and the straight leg raise test is useful to identify this cause.
 In those with chronic pain, the pain processing system may malfunction, causing large amounts of pain in response to non-serious events.
+Chronic non-specific low back pain (CNSLBP) is a highly prevalent musculoskeletal condition that not only affects the body, but also a person's social and economic status.
+It would be greatly beneficial for people with CNSLBP to be screened for genetic issues, unhealthy lifestyles and habits, and psychosocial factors on top of musculoskeletal issues.
+Chronic lower back pain is defined as back pain that lasts more than three months.